Tethered-aligned vs crosswind kites in yo-yo mode

 The problem with AWES is to deal with two contradictory issues: average lift going with higher elevation angle, energy generation going with a lower elevation angle.

 A higher elevation angle with a crosswind kite would be possible with (far) more loss by cosine³ by increasing the elevation angle, say 40-50 degrees instead of usual 30-35 degrees.
-The lower power by kite area could be compensated by the higher potential of superimposition of dancing (Kitewarms style) or rotating kites, because of a lesser vertical occupation by unity.
+The lower power by kite area could be compensated by the higher potential of superimposition of dancing (Kiteswarms style) or rotating kites, because of a lesser vertical occupation by unity.

 Unless in the configuration mentioned just above when crosswind kites sacrifice power to gain average lift.